jonathanatuscpsu/business-practicum/index.md

 * Instructor: Zhaohu (Jonathan) Fan, Ph.D.
 * Office Information: Scheller 4144 (Scheller College of Business, Room 4144)
 * Email: jonathan.fan@scheller.gatech.edu
+* When:  Tuesdays  & Thursdays 5:00 pm-6:15pm
+* Where: Scheller College of Business 203
 * Office Hours: Tuesdays 3:30-4:30 pm & Thursdays 12:45-1:45 pm and by appointment

 Communication Policy: Students are encouraged to contact me anytime via email or phone.
 Please use email as the primary mode of contact.
 A response will be given within 36-48 hours.
 Please understand that I cannot guarantee an immediate response if you contact me very close to an assignment deadline.